GoUpNumber/gun.fun/src/about.md

 ## Architecture

 [`gun`] is written in rust and uses the [Bitcoin Dev Kit](https://bitcoindevkit.org/) to implement the underlying wallet functionality[^1].
-It needs an [esplora backend] server to provide blockchain data and by default it uses [mempool.space](https://mempool.space).
+It needs a trusted [esplora backend] server to provide blockchain data and by default it uses [mempool.space](https://mempool.space).
 `gun`'s strict dependence on esplora is its greatest weakness.
-I hope to improve this situtation at some point.

 ## Contributing